TrebledJ/attack-of-the-zip/README.md

 There are currently two containers to play with.

 1. `01-playground`.
-This is a simplified playground with a basic upload interface and codebase for testing various zip payloads. **New 'players' are recommended to start here!**
+This is a simplified playground with a basic upload interface and codebase for testing various zip payloads. **New players are recommended to start here!**
 2. `02-juice`.
-This is the original challenge for Firebird CTF 2024; complete with slick DJ interface, slightly more complex codebase, and slightly stronger defenses.
+This is the original challenge for Firebird CTF 2024; complete with slick turntable interface, slightly more complex codebase, slightly stronger defenses, and a friendly blobcat.
     ![](docs/juice.png)

 These containers host a C++ web application built with the Drogon web framework and the Juce audio processing library (v6.1.4) for unzipping files.
-This was adapted from a recent web challenge I designed for HKUST Firebird CTF 2024.
+The frontend contains a file upload form, accepting .mscz files—a zip file format for MuseScore music scores.
+(You don't need to download MuseScore to get the flag.
+Just rename your .zip to .mscz.)

 In the original challenge, Juce was used for audio synthesis.
 But to keep things simple, I've minimised the code to only unzip files—a mere shell of its former glory.

 ## Building